Undergraduate Course: Paradoxes of American Government from the Founding to the First World War (HIST10463)

 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, a critical awareness of varying historiographical approaches to the study of American government and political development in the nineteenth-century;
+- Demonstrate a critical awareness of varying historiographical approaches to the study of American government and political development in the nineteenth-century;

-- demonstrate, by way of coursework, a familiarity with the diversity of sources available for the study of 19th century American government, and critical skills that allow the evaluation of their use;
+- Demonstrate a familiarity with the diversity of sources available for the study of 19th century American government, and critical skills that allow the evaluation of their use;

 |Nancy Cott, Public Vows: A History of Marriage and the Nation (Cambridge, 2002).|